Afnan-Sultan/afnan-sultan.github.io/_posts/2025-08-01-evaluation-1.md

 This post is also accompanied by a [notebook](https://github.com/Afnan-Sultan/afnan-sultan.github.io/blob/master/tutorials/How%20to%20Report%20and%20Judge%20ML%20Model%20Performance%3A%20Part%201.ipynb){:target="_blank" rel="noopener"} to reproduce the figures shown here.

+> *Disclaimer*: I'm not a statistician — just a curious wanderer who stumbled upon inconsistencies in her research and is trying to patch them up.
+> I'm more than happy to be guided, corrected, or pointed toward intuitive and trustworthy content — or simply to entertain a curious discussion and see what comes of it

 ---

 ## Setting the Stage